-Multiple short walks can be just as good as one long walk to meet your fitness goals.
+Multiple short walks can be just as good as one long walk for your health and fitness goals.
 Short walks are easier to fit in a busy schedule, and they allow you to get your steps in anywhere, any time.
-Breaking up your active time can also benefit beginning walkers and people with health conditions.
+Breaking up your active time into smaller chunks can also benefit beginner walkers and people with health conditions.

-There are some things to take into consideration to get the maximum health, fitness and weight-loss benefits from short walks.
-You’ll need to make sure you maintain an overall brisk pace, keep up your intensity and ensure you have time to warm up and cool down.
+To get the maximum health, fitness and weight-loss benefits from short walks, you’ll need to make sure you maintain an overall brisk pace.
+It’s important to keep up your intensity for the short time you’re walking, and ensure you properly warm-up and cool down.
 Read on to see how multiple short walks can help even busy people hit their step goals.

 Are multiple short walks as good as 1 long walk?

 In short – yes!
 Shorter walks are just as good as longer walks for fitness.
-Even a 2-5 minute walk after an hour of sitting can go a long way towards combatting the health risks of sitting for long periods.
+In fact, it may even be more beneficial to work in short bursts of activity during your day.
+Studies have shown that a 2-5 minute walk after an hour of sitting can go a long way towards combatting the health risks of long periods of inactivity.

 Short walks work just as well